Caltrop256/signal-discord-r9k-bot/README.md

 ### Implementation-Details
 Since there are no official specifications for how an R9K moderation system should operate and due to some of Discord's own quirks this R9K implementation might differ from others.
-You will find a description about how the bot behaves below:
+You will find a description of how the bot behaves below:

 #### Text
 Anything that isn't an attachment, an embed, or a system message is considered text.